Stillpoint-Software/.github/profile/README.md

 # Startup Thinking at Scale

-We specialize in solving complex enterprise software development and productization problems.
+We solve complex enterprise software development and productization problems.

 - Development as a service
 - Team building and process transformation
 - Assessments and Roadmap planning and vision
 - Lifecycle Management and DevOps engineering

 We work with startups and enterprises that want to move quickly.
-We specialize in complex development challenges across industries like healthcare, telecommunications, and financial services.
+We specialize in solving complex development challenges across industries like healthcare, telecommunications, and financial services.
 We have ready-made frameworks and processes for scalable architectures that consider security, integrations, compliance, auditing, deployment, and continuous integration.
-This allows you to focus on what matters.
-Our technology stacks help you reach your goals faster and provide a solid foundation for future growth.
+This allows you to focus on what matters and provides a solid foundation for future growth.

 # Open Source